 Legends of the Red Sun series:

 First in the Legends of the Red Sun series, and my first proper novel.
 It’s a fantasy set in an ancient city, focussing on a cast of characters and how they deal with personal issues amidst larger events.
 It’s a little experimental, perhaps, especially with the prose, but there’s a new and much cleaner edition published in November 2012 – with the jacket pictured left.

 Second book in the Legends of the Red Sun series, though designed to work as a standalone, this fantasy novel sees things get a lot darker.
 For the genre taxonomy geeks out there, whilst not consciously a New Weird novel, I certainly hope that the sub-genre acts as an inspiration.
-Also, if anyone was going to read just one book of mine so far, I’d like it to be this one, as I’m really proud of it.
+Also, if anyone was going to read just one book of this series, I’d like it to be this one, as I’m really proud of it.

 Third in the Legends of the Red Sun series, and something of a change of gear: it combines a transgendered lead as well as a new group of heroes.
 The action moves back to Villjmamur, where there’s great political unrest and a series of strikes by anarchists begins.

 Final book in the series, a return to Viliren, and which brings all the strands together for the big finale.
 Also features the Mourning Wasp.

 For reviews of these books, head to the review section.